k0marrr1/nyc-mhtn-ds-021720/week_3/mod_1_project/README.md

 ## The Project

 Microsoft sees all the big companies creating original video content, and they want to get in on the fun.
 They have decided to create a new movie studio, but the problem is they don’t know anything about creating movies.
 They have hired you to help them better understand the movie industry.
-Your team is charged with doing data analysis and creating a presentation that explores what type of films are currently doing the best at the box office.
-You must then translate those findings into actionable insights that the CEO can use when deciding what type of films they should be creating.
+Your team is charged with doing data analysis and creating a presentation that explores what type of content is currently doing the best at the box office.
+You must then translate those findings into actionable insights that the CEO can use when deciding what type of content they should be creating.

 # The Dataset